sanjay9616/JavaScript/general1.md

 94	What is the difference between an attribute and a property 95	What is same-origin policy

-90	What is the difference between document load and DOMContentLoaded events 88	How do you submit a form using JavaScript
+88	How do you submit a form using JavaScript
 89	How do you find operating system details